 Hooked on a Series

 Critics complain that series books aren’t “literary” because they tend to be predictable, sometimes even formulaic.
 But those are the very features that make series books appealing to struggling readers.
 Familiarity and predictability build confidence as readers – and research is telling us that they also build competence.
 In fact, reading book series not only gets struggling readers to read more, it makes them better readers.
-Now is the time to get our struggling readers hooked on a series.
+Now is the time to get our struggling readers hooked on a series!